 Recommendation: adopt a mixed approach by default to capture numerical signals; practical context.
 Combine quantitative metrics with observations to improve targeting; relationships; overall improvement.

 Criteria for path selection include data nature; project scope; time budget; cost limits; required speed; actionability of results; stakeholder needs (employees; advertisers; managers).
 Quantitative sources–surveys; advertising metrics; system logs–deliver comparability.
-Qualitative inputs–observations; interviews; field notes–provide context for intricate motivations.
+Qualitative inputs–observations; interviews; field notes–provide context for complex motivations.
 To keep cohesion, document all sources in a single document; grouped data streams maintain traceability; this structure reduces confusion; supports recommendations; guards against biased interpretations.
 While speed matters; preserve traceability.

 Workflows proceed in modules: objective clarification; data sources inventory; core path selection; data collection design; execution; analysis; integration; reporting.
 Each module addresses specific questions; the flow is repeatable across projects; a single document records structure, assumptions, and limitations.